One of my oldest friends is going to be working with Paul McCartney!

 The cover of the September 20/27, 2013 Entertainment Weekly, its Fall TV Preview, says “get the scoop on 119 shows, PLUS the best new series.”
 If I need a reminder that the medium has diffused, that’ll do it.

 Yet on two successive episodes of the Bat Segundo Show podcast, host Ed Champion declares that there is an “American epidemic of gravitating to mainstream culture in an age of limitless choice.”
 He and guest Kiese Laymon discuss “why America is terrified of rich and variegated cultural engagement.”
 Then Champion and Alissa Quart dissect “how outsiders and iconoclasts have been appropriated by institutional forces.
-Continue reading “Cultural engagement”
+Why have we shifted to a culture hostile to original voices?
+Why is it all about being liked?”